Niall Evalds: Castleford Tigers

-In August 2020, shortly after Super League's resumption following its Covid-19 suspension, it was announced that Evalds had signed a one-year contract with Castleford (Heritage № 1004) for the 2021 season.
+In August 2020, shortly after Super League's resumption following its COVID-19 suspension, it was announced that Evalds had signed a one-year contract with the Castleford Tigers for the 2021 season.
 He said of the move, "This was an opportunity to take up a new challenge at Cas and have to prove myself all over again."
 Tigers head coach Daryl Powell described Evalds as "a high-quality player with a real instinct for rugby league".

 Evalds made his Castleford debut and scored his first try for the club on 28 March 2021 against the Warrington Wolves.
 In May 2021, he signed a two-year contract extension with the Tigers, with the option of an additional year.
-On 17 July 2021, Evalds appeared in his second successive Challenge Cup final as Castleford fell to a 12-26 defeat against St Helens.
-Evalds scored a try for Castleford and, despite being on the losing team, was voted winner of the Lance Todd Trophy for player of the match.
+On 17 July 2021, Evalds appeared in his second successive Challenge Cup final as Castleford faced St Helens at Wembley Stadium.
+He scored a try for Castleford and was voted winner of the Lance Todd Trophy for player of the match, despite the Tigers falling to a 12–26 defeat.
+He became the fourth Castleford player, and tenth from a losing side, to claim the award.
 He finished the season having made 20 appearances and scored 7 tries.

 Castleford's new head coach for the 2022 season, Lee Radford, was impressed by the ability of Evalds; he said, "I had him amongst the elite fullbacks in the competition, but he has probably surpassed that for me."
-Hamstring and bicep injuries limited Evalds' playtime early in the year, before a shoulder injury sustained while scoring a try against Warrington in July ended his season prematurely.
+A hamstring injury limited Evalds' playtime early in the year, and a ruptured bicep suffered in April ruled him out until July.
+On his second game back, he sustained a shoulder injury in the process of scoring a try against Warrington, which ended his season prematurely.

+In March 2023, Evalds suffered another "freak injury" to his other shoulder.
+He said, "I want to play every game.
+Before the last year that's what I used to do."
+He made a try-saving tackle on Joe Burgess on his return against Salford in round 9.
+In May, he suffered yet another injury – he underwent surgery on a pectoral tear, which brought an end to his season after just 7 appearances.
+The Tigers later decided against offering a contract extension, with head coach Andy Last explaining, "We're not in a position at this moment to make him an offer because he's not playing.
+We need to make sure we cut our cloth accordingly and spend our budget."
+In August 2023, Castleford announced that Evalds would depart the club at the end of the season.
+He said, "I want to thank everyone at Cas, the fans, staff, and my teammates.
+They have all supported me through the tough times these last couple of years and I leave with lots of good memories at Cas."